hed-standard/hed-javascript/README.md

 1. Install the npm package `hed-validator`.
 1. Add `const hedValidator = require('hed-validator')`.
 1. (Semantic validation)
-   1. Load a schema version using `hedValidator.buildSchema()`.
+   1. Load a HED schema version using `hedValidator.buildSchema()`.
 This returns a JavaScript `Promise` object.
 An optional object may be passed to `buildSchema()`.
 A `path` value is the path to a locally stored schema, while passing a `version` value will download that version.
+If no object or an empty object is passed, the latest version of the HED schema will be downloaded.
    1. Call the validator as follows (assuming `hedString` is the string to validate).
    ```javascript
    hedValidator.buildSchema().then(hedSchema => {